Why C programming? Assembly language vs Programming Language

 - The assembly language was a considerable improvement over machine language.

-- This assembly language program is a non-portable one.
-That is, the program developed for one type of machine does not work on another type of machine.
-Hence, these programs or code had to written separately for each type of machine
+- An assembly language program is not portable.
+Program developed for one type of machine does not work on another type of machine.
+Hence, an assembler is very specific to a machine.

 Why Programming Language